juanda/itePAPIas/README.md

 * Get the code.
 The easier and quicker way to do that is by downloading from:
 <http://ntic.educacion.es/desarrollo/itePAPIas/itePAPIas.Beta-1.tgz>.

-But if you can prefer a versioned copy, you can use a git client:
+But if you can prefer a versioned and up to date copy, you should use a git client:

 	git clone git@github.com:juandalibaba/itePAPIas.git
+        cd itePAPIas
         git submodule init
-        git submodule upload
+        git submodule update

-* Configure the AS by editing the config.php  file.
+* Configure the AS by editing the config.php file (see the next section).

 * That's all, now you can access the AS through the following URL:

 	http(s)://yourdomain/path_to_the_web_directory/index.php/signin

+In order to test the Authentication Server (AS) you need a web application (service provider) which perform a identification request on the AS.
+If you haven't yet such service provider, you can perform the test through the following URL:

+        http(s)://yourdomain/path_to_the_web_directory/index.php/test

+You can try with the username "anselmo" and password "pruebas".

+Important!
+You must make writable to the web server the 'src/phpPoA-2.3/log' directory in order to run succesfully the test.

 ## Configuration

-The configuration is made by using a single PHP hierarchical associative array.
+The configuration is made by using a single PHP hierarchical associative array located in config/config.php file.

 	<?php